go-schwab/trader/README.md

 ### 0.0 quick start

 0. go to <https://developer.schwab.com>, create an account, create an app, get app credentials from <https://developer.schwab.com/dashboard/apps>
-1. create `config.env` in your project directory, formatted as such:
+1. create any file with the `.env` extension in your project directory (can also have multiple, if necessary), formatted as such:

 ```
 APPKEY=KEY0 // App Key